NASA-SW-VnV/fret/fret-electron/docs/_media/exports/realizability.md

 * JKind ("JKind", "JKind + MBP").
 To install JKind with JRealizability, make sure to have at least Java 11 installed.
 Then, download `jkind.jar`, `jkind`, `jrealizability` and `jlustre2kind` from the [the latest release](https://github.com/andrewkatis/jkind-1/releases/latest), put the downloaded files to a folder of your choice and add the path to the folder to your PATH environment variable.

 * Kind 2 ("Kind 2", "Kind 2 + MBP").
-Latest known supported version: v2.2.0.
-To install Kind 2, please follow any of the available options mentioned [here](https://github.com/kind2-mc/kind2/blob/develop/README.rst) to download or build a binary, and add the path of the binary to your PATH environment variable.
+Latest known supported version: v2.2.0. **Version v2.3.0 is NOT supported.** To install Kind 2, please follow any of the available options mentioned [here](https://github.com/kind2-mc/kind2/blob/develop/README.rst) to download or build a binary, and add the path of the binary to your PATH environment variable.

 * Z3 SMT solver (required for all configurations).
 Latest known supported version: v4.14.1.
 To install Z3, download any stable release from [here](https://github.com/Z3Prover/z3/releases), extract and add the location of the binary to your PATH environment variable.